franciscunha/parallellines/README.md

 # tinyrenderer

 ![](images/african_head.jpg)

 *Image rendered with this rasterizer.*

 Software rasterizer made while following the course https://github.com/ssloy/tinyrenderer.

 The intent behind this project was to brush up on my C++ skills and get a fuller understanding of how graphics programming works on a lower level -- and I'm pretty happy with the results!

-You should be able to write any shader you want by defining a class that inherits from `IStruct`, then render a model using the `renderer` API.
+You should be able to write any shader you want by defining a class that inherits from `IShader`, then render a model using the `renderer` API.

 Next steps: Porting to the GPU with CUDA.